atomisticnet/aenet-python/docs/source/index.rst

 ===========================

-The ``aenet-python`` package is a collection of utilities for preparing input files and processing output files for the machine-learning potential software `ænet <http://ann.atomistic.net>`_.
+The ``aenet-python`` package is a collection of utilities for preparing input files and processing output files for the machine-learning interatomic potential software `ænet <http://ann.atomistic.net>`_.

 Common use cases of the package are